Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 While you may download an application from this website, your original signed application must be delivered by mail or in person to the city by the application deadline.

-Contact the Administrative Services Office at 615-292-5531 to have your house added to the residential trash/recycling collection list, if you were not already told by the home seller or agent.
-We do not offer trash or recycling pickup for businesses--just for single-family home or two-family residences.
+Contact the Administrative Services Office at 615-292-5531 to see if your home is on the city-provided residential trash/recycling collection list, if you were not already told by the home seller or agent.
+We do not offer trash or recycling pickup for businesses--just for single-family homes and duplex residences.

 Trash and recyclables are collected from all single and two-family residences each Wednesday.
 For instructions on how to separate trash and recyclables, please see the Resident Services page.
 Trash and recycling containers must be put out for pickup before 7 a.m. on Wednesdays.
 If residents need a bulk pickup (large items), please contact City Hall at 615/292-5531 at least by the Monday before the Wednesday pickup date to arrange the bulk pickup.
 (No hazardous materials will be accepted.)
-If the regular Wednesday trash/recycling pickup falls on a holiday (or after a holiday on the Monday, Tuesday or Wednesday of that week, the trash and recycling, and any scheduled items for bulk pickup will be picked up on the Saturday following the holiday.
+If the regular Wednesday trash/recycling pickup falls on a holiday (or after a holiday on the Monday, Tuesday or Wednesday of that week, the trash and recycling, and any scheduled items for bulk pickup will be picked up the next day (Thursday) following the holiday.
 If a holiday falls on a Monday, Tuesday or Wednesday, please place your trash, recycling, and any scheduled items for bulk pickup out for the crews no later than 7 a.m. on Thursday for a pickup on Thursday.

 Berry Hill has four parks: Azalea Park, our largest park with a large shelter, is located on Azalea Place off West Iris Drive.
 Columbine Park is located at the intersection of Columbine Place and East Iris Drive.
 Iris Park is located on East Iris Drive at Erica Place.
 Rosedale Park is located on Rosedale Place off Rosedale Avenue.